Audubon House and Tropical Gardens of Key West

 Audubon's paintings are among the most desirable art ever created.
 His monumental work, Birds of America, contains 435 hand-colored prints of almost 500 species.
 On his hardscrabble journey through the American wilderness to create this book, Audubon could never have imaged its eventual worth.
 In 2010, a copy sold at Sotheby's for more than $10 million, the most expensive printed book ever sold at auction.
 A nice nest egg.

-Please proceed to 205 Whitehead Street, Key West to meet our GoBe Rep.
+Please make your way to 205 Whitehead Street, Key West to meet your guide.

 Closed Christmas Day and New Year's Day.
 Self guided tour with docents to interpret the setting.